H.R. 5269: RESULTS Act

 3

-A non-advanced lab test counts as widely available if more than 100 providers or suppliers were paid for it during the first 6 months of the previous year.
+A non-advanced lab test qualifies if more than 100 providers or suppliers were paid for it during the first 6 months of the year before the data collection period.

 4

-If HHS cannot secure the claims-data contract quickly enough, or the database has no usable data for a widely available test, Medicare would pay the prior year's rate plus CPI-U inflation for that year.
+If HHS can't secure the claims-data contract or the database lacks usable data for a widely available test, Medicare pays the prior year's rate increased by CPI-U inflation.

 5